coenm/Z85e/README.md

 # About this project
-Z85 encoding extended dotnet standard 1.1, 1.6, and 2.0
+Z85 encoding extended in dotnet standard 1.1, 1.6, 2.0, and coreapp 2.1

 This project implements the Z85 encoding standard as described in this [rfc](https://rfc.zeromq.org/spec:32/Z85/) together with an extended version where you can encode bytes with no restriction on the length of the bytes (ie. it is not required to have a length of a multiple of 4).